Skip to content

 32-bit Raspbian

 Only GCC works on 32-bit Raspbian — clang is not supported.
-You also need to override the tune option:
+You also need to build for native CPU tuning:

 64-bit Raspbian